dpsanders/matplotlib/doc/README.md

 	python make.py --small html

-To build the PDF documentation, replace `html` by `pdf` in the above commands.
+To build the PDF documentation, replace `html` by `latex` in the above commands.

+To clean the documentation, i.e. to remove the generated files, run

+	python make.py clean